sejjy/sejjy/README.md

-**Jesse Mirabel**

 **Education:**
-3rd-year IT student at Polytechnic University of the Philippines
+- 3rd-year IT student at Polytechnic University of the Philippines

 **Professional Interests:**
 - Programming